thehackerwithin/berkeley/LaTeX/README.md

 ### MarkDown?
 RestructuredText?
 Where does it end?

 There are a lot of markup languages.
 They all do different things.
+Restructured text is the standard in the world of python documentation.
+Markdown is the standard on github.
+Pick your poison.

 ## How Do I install LaTeX?

+### Linux

+Everything in linux is simple.

+    sudo apt-get install texlive

+### OSX

+You can do this with macports or homebrew by downloading the whole shabang from the website.

-###
+### Windows

+I honestly have no idea.
+It [looks like][texSE] the TeX stack exchange may be able to help, though.

 ## How do I write LaTeX?